The latest episode of The Orville

 The Crew of the Orville Becomes Cynical

-They searched messages and found one from the owner.
+In The Orville lasting Impressions, they searched messages and found one from the owner.
 It was a message to the future inviting the crew to go through her stuff, read her emails and see if she was, as she stated, “cool or not”.
 Gordon fell enamored by the beauty on the screen.
 Gordon took the phone to the holodeck to make a simulation of the woman who owned the phone.
 His intent was purely and emotionally to connect with her, to get to know her.
 It was obvious he was already in love with her.

 When he first gave the holodeck computer the phone, the computer could not recognize it.
 But then it did because he told it that the device was a cell phone, so there is that.
 There was some humor there but, wow, thud.
 Anyway, back at the ranch, Gordon asked the computer to extrapolate the woman whom he is taken with and who owned the phone.
 He wanted a program for her and the computer made one based on her words, her photos, voice, her texts and letters, everything about her as Gordon asked.